mbacon-renci/roger/refactor_proposal/1_1_pip_install_for_roger.md

 the main Roger code be installed into the local python environment using `pip` (or similar) such that the main library functions can be imported from any working directory uniformly.

+In addition, having it be installable as a python package would allow for the command line scripts to be reliably placed into the environment execution path, which would require setting fewer environment variables on install of roger.